gitdreambox/PlayGround/mt7688_docs/topub/crossbuild.md

 ![](crossbuild_uncompress.jpg)

-* And now, you are done!
-Write an `app.js` to test your module.
+* And now, you are ready to write an `app.js` to test your module.
 Cheers!